SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-\textbf{Discussion (Regret):} \Cref{thm:regret-linear-bandit} states that the regret of \Cref{alg:linear-bandit} scales as $O(d^3\log(n)/n^{3/2})$ where $d$ is the dimension of $\btheta^*$.
-Note that our regret bound depends on the underlying feature dimension $d$ instead of actions $A$, and scales as $\widetilde{O}(d^3 n^{-3/2})$ which gives a positive answer to the main question of whether such a result is possible.
-In the case where $d^3 < A$, we have a tighter bound than \citet{carpentier2011finite}.
-Furthermore, the result of \citet{carpentier2011finite,carpentier2012minimax,carpentier2015adaptive} cannot be easily extended to take advantage of structure in the linear bandit setting.
-Finally, note that we improve upon the A-optimal design studied in \citet{fontaine2021online}, as their regret depends on actions $A$ and scales as $O(\frac{A\log n}{n^{3/2}})$.
+\textbf{Discussion of Regret:} \Cref{thm:regret-linear-bandit} states that the regret of \Cref{alg:linear-bandit} scales as $O_{\kappa^2,H^2_U}(d^3 \sigma^2_{\max}\log(n)/n^{3/2})$ where $d$ is the dimension of $\btheta_*$.
+Note that our regret bound depends on the underlying feature dimension $d$ instead of actions $A$, and scales as $\widetilde{O}_{}(d^3 n^{-3/2})$ which gives a positive answer to the main question of whether such a result is possible.
+In comparison to earlier work, when $d^3 < A$, we have a tighter bound than that given by \citet{carpentier2011finite}.
+Furthermore, the results of \citet{carpentier2011finite,carpentier2012minimax,carpentier2015adaptive} are for the standard multi-armed bandit setting and cannot be easily extended to incorporate structure in the linear bandit setting.
+Our new bound also improves upon the A-optimal design method given by \cite{fontaine2021online}, as their regret depends on the number of actions $A$ and scales as $O(\frac{A\log n}{n^{3/2}})$.

 \textbf{Proof (Overview) of \Cref{thm:regret-linear-bandit}:} We now outline the key steps for proving \Cref{thm:regret-linear-bandit}.